Table of Contents

 - Your need for income;

 - Your ability to use tax deductions; and

 Many different strategies are used to make gifts to charities.
 Different strategies can result in different income and estate tax benefits.

 Life insurance can be a sensible and cost-effective way to give a lasting gift to charity.
 It may allow you to make a far-larger charitable gift than may otherwise be possible.
 Gifts can be of existing policies or the charity can be named as the beneficiary of your life insurance policy.
 By making the charity the beneficiary of the life insurance policy, they may receive a far-larger benefit than they would have if they had just received the annual premium amount each year.

+In some cases, it may be more tax-efficient to give other assets—like retirement accounts—to charity.
 In these cases, life insurance may be able to be used to replace the asset given to charity.

 Tax Deductions May Be Available

 A federal tax deduction may be available for some, or all, of the value of the charitable gift.
 For income tax purposes, the amount that can be deducted in any year depends on several factors, including the type of asset transferred to charity, the nature of the receiving organization, the amount of your adjusted gross income and overall itemized deductions.
 Your financial professional can provide more details on the income tax considerations of a charitable gift.